Chris Spice

 Chris Spice OBE (born 25 December 1959) is a British-Australian sports executive, currently Performance Director for British Swimming, and a former field hockey player for Australia.

 Early life

-He was born in Brisbane, the last of six children.
+He was born in Brisbane, the youngest of six children.
 People in his family played top-tier sport.

 He played field hockey for Queensland and Australia.

 Career

 Field hockey

 In the early 1990s he became a coach for the Australian women's field hockey team, working under Ric Charlesworth.
 The team won the World Cup in 1994 and the Olympic gold medal in 1996.

 After the Olympics he became Performance Director for the English Hockey Association (England Hockey) in 1997, and joined the Great Britain team in 1998, taking the teams to the Olympics in 2000, where the men finished sixth and the women finished eighth.

 Basketball

 In 2007 he became Performance Director for British Basketball, being responsible for the team at the 2012 Summer Olympics.